 - Do you commit to be parents with patience, recognizing that with your inherent strengths and weaknesses, your desire to shape your child is a loving act that will require time, prayer, and God in order to produce in your children what He and you hope for?

 If you have registered to participate in a scheduled public or group child dedication service, you will receive an email approximately two weeks before the date of the service with information regarding what to expect, including the service order and times.

 In the Bible, we find parents bringing their children to Jesus.
 He held them, prayed for them, and told us to welcome them.
 But He did not baptize them and He did not tell anyone else to baptize them.
 Willow Creek believes Baptism is for those who have made a personal decision to trust Christ alone for their salvation, once they have the maturity and ability to understand what that means.
-As a general rule, Willow Creek's Elders have determined that a believer must be at least 12 years old to be baptized.
+As a general rule, Willow Creek's Elders have determined that a believer must be in 6th grade or older to be baptized.

 Dedication is not a sacrament; nor does it impart grace or salvation to a child.
 Salvation comes only through faith in Jesus Christ as each person recognizes their sinfulness and receives forgiveness and eternal life through Christ and His work on the cross.

 Rather than baptizing infants or children, Willow encourages Christian parents to dedicate their children.
 This is a ceremony in which parents formally call upon God’s blessing for their child and publicly commit to raise him or her in accordance with Scripture.